jameygleason/env-gen-suite/package/README.md

 ### Runtime Template Variables

-For runtime template strings in Public Env, wrap your template string like this ➡ `"%`YOUR_TEMPLATE_STRING`%"`.
+For runtime template strings in Public Vars, wrap your template string like this ➡ `"%`YOUR_TEMPLATE_STRING`%"`.
 Wrapping is required to keep the template string from being evaluated at build time.
-This feature only makes sense for public vars, so any template string outside of the `publicEnv` object will be evaluated at build time.
+This feature only makes sense for public vars, so any template string outside of the `publicVars` object will be evaluated at build time.

 ## Use